stevenrsewell/stevenrsewell/README.md

 [GitHub Respoitory](https://github.com/stevenrsewell/DeveloperPortfolio)

 ### Photography Website
-A photography portfolio website featuring images all captured by me.
+A photography portfolio website featuring images all captured and edited by me.
 GLightbox is used to display the image gallery. <br>
 [GitHub Respoitory](https://github.com/stevenrsewell/Photography)

 ### GELATO-M-G!